 Another issue people encounter when returning to study is working out how to fit the course requirements around their other commitments.
 Whether you’re working full time, have a family or simply have a number of balls in the air, Deakin recognises that students have a life outside of university studies.

 In addition to the benefit of fast tracking your study commitment, the Graduate Diploma of Psychological Science has been designed with flexible study in mind.
-The course is available on-campus at Burwood and Waurn Ponds or you can choose to study through Deakin’s Cloud Campus, where all classes, seminars and resources are accessed online.
+The course is available on-campus at Burwood and Waurn Ponds or you can choose to study online, with access to all classes, seminars and resources online.

 With some courses, if you miss studying a unit at the particular time it is offered this will extend your course by a year.
 Assoc.
 Prof. Byrne says Deakin's course has been designed to avoid this happening.
 ‘All of the units in the course run at least twice a year allowing students to commence in any trimester.’